Docs/One-pager

 Domain-interest records98,501

-Agent Community has also collected 16,000+ signed endorsements for .agent, with more than half submitted as official company endorsements.
+Agent Community has also collected 16,000+ signed endorsements for .agent — more than half the membership, individuals and organizations together.

 The public member map is available at agentcommunity.org/map.